Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

 The exponential generating functions, $E_g$, for enumerating labelled maps, $\gamma$, of genus $g$ are prima facie defined as

 where $n_j(\gamma)$ is the number of $j$-valent vertices in the map $\gamma$.
-Division by the factorials has the effect of removing the distinctions of labelling so that the enumeration becomes one of just geometric objects.
-(In this regard $t_j$ should be replaced by $\frac{t_j}{j}$, to remove the edge labellings, but for notational convenience we absorb this $j$ into $t_j$; the pure geometric count can be recovered later by dividing coefficients by $j$.)
+To reduce such enumerations to a combinatorial question, one needs to define when two maps are equivalent.
+(One counts maps modulo equivalence which makes the set of equivalence classes finite.)
+On a genus $g$ surface, two maps are equivalent if there is an orientation-preserving homeomorphism from the surface to itself that induces a homeomorphism of the graph to itself preserving the sets of vertices and edges but possibly respectively permuting them.
+Non-trivial equivalences, for which such a permutation is non-trivial, do arise (though for $n$ sufficiently large with respect to a fixed $g$, this does not occur).
+To avoid potential ambiguities one begins with enumerating labelled maps.
+By {\it labelling} one means that each map carries a distinct labelling, $1, \dots, n$ of its vertices and a cyclic labelling of the edges around each vertex (see \cite{EM03} for a detailed description).
+Division by the factorials then has the effect of removing the distinctions of labelling so that the enumeration becomes one of just geometric objects, modulo symmetries.
+In this regard $t_j$ should be replaced by $\frac{t_j}{j}$, to remove the edge labelings, but for notational convenience we absorb this $j$ into $t_j$; the pure geometric count can be recovered later by dividing coefficients by the appropriate factors of $j$.

+A word of caution is in order here.
+Other treatments, such as \cite{EBook}, of map generating functions consider the dual case mentioned earlier in which the Taylor series terms correspond to holding the number of {\it faces} in the map fixed rather than the number of vertices.
+The two cases are of course completely symmetrical, by duality; however, specific counts can superficially appear to be different unless one is careful to make clear what is being held fixed.
+Throughout this paper we will always be holding the number of vertices fixed for each term.

 As a consequence of Euler's formula, which in our case states that, for a $g$-map \beann 2-2g &=& |{\rm Faces}(\gamma)| - |{\rm Edges}(\gamma)| + |{\rm Vertices}(\gamma)|\\ &=& |{\rm Faces}(\gamma)| - 1/2 \sum_{j=1}^J j n_j + \sum_{j=1}^J n_j \eeann the terms in the above series for $E_g$ may be rewritten, via